mckennpc/Human_MDH2/README_human_MDH2.md

 ## Description

-Serine 177 of yeast MDH1 was identified as a post-translationally modified site by [Reinders and coworkers](https://pubmed.ncbi.nlm.nih.gov/17761666/) in 2007.
-The study identified proteins with a role in the assembly of ATP synthase and energy metabolism.
-This modification site is not conserved in human MDH2 [(P40926)](https://www.uniprot.org/uniprotkb/P40926/entry) and there are no functional studies of the role of this site in yeast metabolism.
+Phosphorylation of Tyrosine is a modified residue of large scale data by [Chi V. Dang] (https://www.science.org/doi/10.1126/scisignal.297pe75) in 2009.
+The study suggests that the receptor tyrosine directly phospohrylates pyruvate kinase resulting in catabolosis of lactate by lactate dehydrogenase in human MDH2 [(P40926)](https://www.uniprot.org/uniprotkb/P40926/entry)

 # Comparison of MDH2 models and phospho modified MDH2